zulip/zulip/docs/production/reverse-proxies.md

    browsers.
 This [nginx code snippet][nginx-proxy-longpolling-config] does this.

-   The key configuration options are, for the `/json/events` and `/api/1/events` endpoints:
+   The key configuration options are:

    - `proxy_read_timeout 1200;`.
-It's critical that this be
-     significantly above 60s, but the precise value isn't important.
+It's critical that this be significantly above 60s, but the precise value isn't important.
+This is most important for the events API, but must be applied to all endpoints.
    - `proxy_buffering off`.
 If you don't do this, your `nginx` proxy may return occasional 502 errors to clients using Zulip's events API.

 1. The other tricky failure mode we've seen with `nginx` reverse proxies is that they can load-balance between the IPv4 and IPv6